hashicorp/nomad/website/source/docs/cluster/bootstrapping.html.md

 ```

 With the above configuration Nomad agent is going to look up Consul for
-addresses of agents in the `nomad-server` service and join them automatically.
+addresses of agents in the `nomad` service and join them automatically.
+In
-In addition, if the `auto-advertise` option is set Nomad is going to register
+addition, if the `auto-advertise` option is set Nomad is going to register the
-the agents with Consul automatically too.
+agents with Consul automatically too.
+By default, Nomad will automatically
+register the server and the client agents with Consul and try to auto-discover
+the servers if it can talk to a local Consul agent on the same server.

-Please refer to the documentation for the complete set of configuration options.
+Please refer to the (documentation)[/jobspec/servicediscovery.html] for the
+complete set of configuration options.

 ### Fedarating a cluster